matrixx17/nvim/README.md

 Config files for my neovim and terminal (iTerm2) setup.
+Currently learning tmux.
 Work in progress.